 Scalability of React and Angular

 React: Third-party tools are essential for React to function.
 This is also true if you need to grow your app.
-With server-side rendering, a maintainable architecture can still be readily created with React.
+This is because React’s ecosystem of tools involves multiple teams worldwide developing their own specialized libraries that are meant to solve very specific problems in a React application, such as server-side rendering, animations, server communication, etc. While not a core part of the React project itself, these tools provide building blocks so that a maintainable architecture can still be readily created with React.
 Facebook, WhatsApp, and Instagram all utilize React, and each of them has a vast application with hundreds of employees on a global scale.

 Angular: Angular, on the other hand, comes bundled with all of the core capabilities that developers will need when scaling an existing app and adding new features.